Package rtms

 Expand source code

-def subscribeEvent(self, events): """ Subscribe to receive specific event types.
-Note: Calling onParticipantEvent() automatically subscribes to EVENT_PARTICIPANT_JOIN and EVENT_PARTICIPANT_LEAVE events.
-Args: events: List of event type constants (e.g., [EVENT_PARTICIPANT_JOIN, EVENT_PARTICIPANT_LEAVE]) Returns: bool: True if subscription was successful """ return super().subscribeEvent(events)Subscribe to receive specific event types.
+def subscribe_event(self, events): """ Subscribe to receive specific event types.
+Note: Calling on_participant_event() automatically subscribes to EVENT_PARTICIPANT_JOIN and EVENT_PARTICIPANT_LEAVE events.
+Args: events: List of event type constants (e.g., [EVENT_PARTICIPANT_JOIN, EVENT_PARTICIPANT_LEAVE]) Returns: bool: True if subscription was successful """ return super().subscribe_event(events)Subscribe to receive specific event types.

-Note: Calling onParticipantEvent() automatically subscribes to EVENT_PARTICIPANT_JOIN and EVENT_PARTICIPANT_LEAVE events.
+Note: Calling on_participant_event() automatically subscribes to EVENT_PARTICIPANT_JOIN and EVENT_PARTICIPANT_LEAVE events.

 Args